diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 Once you have a **fat jar** you can just run transformations on Spark.
 Put the transformation in `hdfs://` somewhere and run it.
 That's it.

-**More details from the GitHub Issue** (written by Matt):
+**More details from the GitHub Issue** (written by [Matt Casters](https://github.com/mattcasters/kettle-beam/issues/25)):

 For those runners which need to be executed on a remote server using the environment of the runner, we need remote execution possibilities.
 This is the case for Beam runners like Spark and Flink and possibly Apex.

 Carte plugins/services needed:

-* start a Beam transformation
+- start a Beam transformation
-* accept statistics for an executing Beam Pipeline for a transformation
+- accept statistics for an executing Beam Pipeline for a transformation
-* get the status of an executing Beam transformation
+- get the status of an executing Beam transformation

 The way this would work is like this:

-* A client (Spoon, Job, ...) would execute the Transformation using the Beam Runtime Configuration.
+- A client (Spoon, Job, ...) would execute the Transformation using the Beam Runtime Configuration.
-* This would contact Carte on the master and pass the transformation over.
+- This would contact Carte on the master and pass the transformation over.
-* The Beam Carte plugin would execute the transformation using the Main class (SparkMain) passing the details of the Carte server.
+- The Beam Carte plugin would execute the transformation using the Main class (SparkMain) passing the details of the Carte server.
-* During execution the pipeline metrics are sent periodically to the Carte server on the master.
+- During execution the pipeline metrics are sent periodically to the Carte server on the master.
-* During execution the client (Spoon, Job, ...) would periodically get the status and metrics of the Beam transformation from the Carte server.
+- During execution the client (Spoon, Job, ...) would periodically get the status and metrics of the Beam transformation from the Carte server.

 # How to test the PDI Beam Pipeline locally